Homemade waterproof digital thermometer

 - Soil thermometer

-Nov 8, 2009 cheap, electronics, moisture sensor, water
+15.1 years ago cheap, electronics, moisture sensor, water

-My original version of my moisture sensor has worked great for me but it did have a couple flaws.
+My first version of my cheap soil moisture sensor has worked great for me but it did have a couple flaws.
 The first issue was construction, though I had great luck on my first attempt though after trying to recreate additional sensors given the small amount of gypsum between the sensor and the probes were so thin it was extremely easy to crack the sensor and I normally have about a 25% success rate on later creations (must have had beginners luck on the first one.

 The second issue was durability.
 Given we are playing with gypsum and as it is suspended in water it will eventually breakdown and there is very little we can do about it.
 Though with my latest changes to my automated grow box which includes automated watering based on moisture content I want to ensure my measurements stay accurate throughout the season.
 To help with this I have decided to increase the sensors size and also am using galvanized nails to prevent rusting.
 After a few attempts I have come up what I feel is a pretty foolproof method of creating a moisture sensor.